Advertisers flee Elon Musk's X over antisemitism concerns

 "When it comes to this platform - X has also been extremely clear about our efforts to combat antisemitism and discrimination.
 There’s no place for it anywhere in the world - it’s ugly and wrong.
 Full stop," Yaccarino said.

-The accounts that Media Matters found posting antisemitic material will no longer be monetizable and the specific posts will be labelled “sensitive media," according to a statement from X. Still, Musk decried Media Matters as “an evil organisation.”
+The accounts that Media Matters found posting antisemitic material will no longer be monetisable and the specific posts will be labelled "sensitive media," according to a statement from X. Still, Musk decried Media Matters as "an evil organisation".

 The head of the Anti-Defamation League also hit back at Musk's tweets this week, in the latest clash between the prominent Jewish civil-rights organisation and the billionaire businessman.